 Take your cooled cabbage and carefully open out the leaves, at the end it looks like a flower.

-Melt 100g of butter.
+Melt the butter.
 Brush all the leaves with the butter.

-Using a dessert spoon pack a spoonful of mixture into the base of each leaf.
+Using a tablespoon, pack a spoonful of mixture into the base of each leaf.